 How should I stay informed about what’s going on at MUUC?

-In addition to our MUUC Website, our monthly newsletter, The Lightbearer, will give you information about current happenings at the church.
-Please sign our Guest Book (located in the church foyer, affectionately known as “Brick Hall”) and indicate with a check mark if you would like to receive the newsletter.
+We have our MUUC Website, our official “Melrose Unitarian Universalist Church” Facebook page, our Midweek Update email, and our monthly newsletter, The Lightbearer, all of which will give you information about current happenings at the church.
+If you would like to receive the newsletter or the Midweek Update emails, please sign our guest book (located in the church foyer, affectionately known as “Brick Hall”) and include your email address and indicate with a check mark if you would like the newsletter.
 Alternately, you can email the Church Office or call (781) 665-7504.
 The newsletter is published monthly during the church year, which runs September to June.
-Both electronic and paper versions are available.
-You can also indicate on the Guest Book if you would like to receive information via email.

 What do people wear to church?